-Directs the Diversity Health Affairs Committee comprised of faculty and student representatives of the Sanford School of Medicine and the USD School of Health Sciences.
+Directs the Diversity Health Affairs Committee, comprising faculty and student representatives of the Sanford School of Medicine and the USD School of Health Sciences.

-Participates on the USD President’s Council on Diversity and Inclusiveness.
+Participates in the USD President’s Council on Diversity and Inclusiveness.

 Serves as the SSOM representative to the Association of American Medical Colleges (AAMC) Central region Group on Student Diversity Affairs.